-The Labeled Faces in the Wild (LFW) data set \citep{LFWTech} is another noteworthy data set of face images.
-It holds 13,233 images corresponding to 5,749 unique identities.
-The publishers of the data set emphasize that all the data were legally and ethically collected from original images under the Creative Commons copyright licenses.
+The Labeled Faces in the Wild (LFW) data set \cite{LFWTech} is another noteworthy data set of face images.
+It contains 13,233 images, corresponding to 5,749 unique identities.
+The publishers of the data set emphasize that all the data was legally and ethically collected from original images under the Creative Commons copyright licenses.
 However, LFW presents two significant drawbacks.
-Firstly, the images are not `cleaned', meaning that the backgrounds of the images contain a substantial amount of information, including sometimes other individuals' faces.
+Firstly, the images are not `cleaned', meaning that the backgrounds of the images contain a substantial amount of information, sometimes including other individuals' faces.
 Secondly, each identity in the data set has a very limited number of images, with only 1,680 identities having more than one image and none of the identities having more than three images.
-These drawbacks limit the applicability of this data set to certain unsupervised biometric identification applications, and render it unsuitable for training supervised models.
+These drawbacks limit the applicability of this data set to certain unsupervised biometric identification applications and render it unsuitable for training supervised models.

-Another accessible data set is Megaface \citep{kemelmacher2016megaface}, which consists of a million face images that have been ethically collected from images that fall under the Creative Commons copyright licenses.
+Another accessible data set is Megaface \cite{kemelmacher2016megaface}, which consists of one million face images that have been ethically collected from images that fall under Creative Commons copyright licenses.
 However, Megaface is specifically designed to facilitate the training of \emph{face detection} models.
 The data set exclusively offers bounding boxes that specify the facial regions within the images, while it does not include identity labels for face recognition purposes.
 This makes Megaface a valuable resource for advancing face detection algorithms, but it may not be suitable for tasks that require identity recognition or other demographic classification tasks.